 Welcome!
-This webpage was created to help get you up and running with Castlerock, the software for the Roboterra Kit.
-Note that the use of Castlerock requires an email address and an Internet connection to deliver content and track student progress.
+This webpage was created to help get you up and running with Castlerock, the software for the RoboLoco Kit.
+Note that the use of Castlerock requires an email address that is able to receive a confirmation code from our servers and an Internet connection to deliver content and track student progress.

 Download the version appropriate for your system:

 When installing Castlerock, you might be presented with a warning from your computer.

 Don't worry!
 In two simple steps you can get through this.

 On a PC running Windows:1) If a security window pops up, please click on "More Info".

 2) On the next window please click on the "Run anyway" button

 On a Mac computer:

 1) In the Finder, locate the Castlerock app (it can typically be found in the "Downloads" folder).

 Don’t use Launchpad to do this.
 Launchpad doesn’t allow you to access the shortcut menu.